-Bernstorff Palace was built in the mid-18th century by Count Johann Hartwig Ernst von Bernstorff, on a land that once housed the pheasant farm of King Christian V (the same king who also had his hunting park closeby, Jægersborg Dyrehave).
-Built on the highest point of the land, Bernstorff Palace is considered today one of the most beautiful neoclassical castles in Denmark.
+Bernstorff Palace was built in the mid-18th century by Count Johann Hartwig Ernst von Bernstorff, on a land that once housed the pheasant farm of King Christian V (the same king who also had his hunting park closeby, the Jægersborg Dyrehave).
+Built on the highest point of the park, Bernstorff Palace is considered today one of the most beautiful neoclassical castles in Denmark.

 Count Bernstorff was a German nobleman who served as Foreign Minister under Denmark’s King Frederick V. He had a great influence on Denmark’s foreign policies, and he was also the first in the country to implement new agrarian measures on his lands.

 Count Bernstorff was also passionate about gardens.
 He laid out the garden of his palace in the French Rococo style, adding a rose garden, a tea house and an orchard to the property.
 He also planted many fruit trees, vegetables imported from France and the Netherlands, as well as rare trees and shrubs, some that had never been seen in Denmark before.

 Count Bernstorff left Denmark in 1770.
 His lands continued to belong to his family for some years, before they were sold in 1812.
 The castle was about to be demolished in 1842, but King Christian VIII bought it and renovated it.